-- F. Availability of State-Funded Developmental Disability Services: An individual who is determined eligible may receive state-funded developmental disability services depending upon the availability of funding and priority of need.
-The amount of money available for state-funded services is limited.
-The ability of DBHDD to offer state-funded services is dependent upon available funding and the current priorities set for these funds as listed in Section 2.1 of this chapter. - G. Approval Process for Enrollment into State-Funded Services: All individuals served by the provider should be authorized by the Regional Field Office through the Intake and Evaluation process.
-Individuals authorized through the Intake and Evaluation process are provided state-funded services dependent upon available of funding and the current priorities set for these funds as listed in Section 2.1 of this chapter.
-With the identification of available funding for enrollment of state-funded developmental disability services, the individual/family is informed by the Regional Field Office of services approved.
-The Regional Field Office sends the individual/representative a list of providers servicing the area which also includes surrounding counties.
-The provider list must state the specific service(s) of the provider.
-The Regional Field Office is responsible for reviewing the capacity of providers and for notifying providers of the specific number of individual(s) in the surrounding area with the type of approved service(s). - H. Referral to Providers: Referral to providers of individuals eligible for state-funded services is based on the choice of the individual or his or her representative.
+- H. Referral to Providers: Referral to providers of individuals eligible for state-funded services is based on the choice of the individual or his/her representative.
 The Regional Field Office obtains confirmation from the individual/representative of the choice of provider(s).
 Based upon individual/representative choice of provider, the Regional Field Office makes a referral to provider(s) and notifies the provider(s) of the approved state-funded service(s) authorized for the individual by Intake and Evaluation staff.
-Each provider evaluates referrals to determine what area of services would be most appropriate for the individuals and the ability to meet the needs of the individuals.
+Each provider evaluates referrals to determine the ability to meet the needs of the individuals.
 When able to provide services and meet the needs of the individual, the provider confirms the start date of services to the Planning List Administrator or State Services Coordinator.
 The Regional Field Office reviews the documentation submitted by the provider and informs the provider in writing the results of the review.
 Any concerns by the Regional Field Office about the provider's stated reasons for refusal to serve an individual are included in the written findings of the review. - I. Start Date Confirmation: When the start date of services is confirmed by provider(s) to the Planning List Administrator or the State Services Coordinator, the name of the individual, provider(s), services and start date are forwarded by the Planning List Administrator or the State Services Coordinator to Operations Analyst (OA).
 The OA reviews and approves for contract vacancy or need for contract amendment and notifies the DBHDD State Office fiscal staff.
 The individual is assigned to the State Coordinator Supervisor for monitoring and follow up.